turbot/steampipe-plugin-hibp/docs/tables/hibp_breached_account.md

 While the `hibp_breaches` table will return all of the known breaches, this table can be used to find breaches for a particular account.

+This table requires an API key to be configured in the `hibp.spc` file.

 ## Examples

 ### List breaches from the last 3 months for an account